FelicianoTech/strugglesaas.com/src/content/blog/week-5--reminiscing-about-my-first-public-software/index.md

 As you can imagine, I haven't gotten much done this past week, so there is little to discuss.
 While I was roaring west on Interstate 10, my mind was on the EventHunt launch later this month and how it would feel to have the software public.
 I then started thinking about the first time I published software for public use and what that experience was like.
-It all started with Sony's PlayStation Portal, a.k.a.
+It all started with Sony's PlayStation Portable, a.k.a.
 PSP.

 {{< figure src="psp-1000.jpg" width="400px" class="aligncenter" >}}

-## The PlayStation Portal changed everything for me
+## The PlayStation Portable changed everything for me

 I don't remember exactly when I got my first PSP, but I remember it was a game changer.
 Coming from the GameBoy Advance, the PSP was a state-of-the-art beast.